 Students convicted of criminal offenses lose much of their eligibility for financial aid.
 They may also see their scholarships revoked.
 In particular, students with records of sex crimes or drug offenses – both of which rank among the most common campus crimes – will lose their access to federal financial aid as well as Pell Grants.

 While private institutions and academic organizations have some discretion in deciding whether to continue a student’s scholarship, they do not often look favorably upon criminal activity.

 How Are DUI/DWI Handled?

-Less than 10 percent of drivers in Texas are under 21, yet they cause nearly 14 percent of all drunk driving-related fatalities in the state.
+Less than 10% of drivers in Texas are under 21, yet they cause nearly 14% of all drunk driving-related fatalities in the state.
 For this reason, there are penalties for high school students.
-Offenders face financial penalties, jail time, and the revocation of their drivers’ licenses.
+Offenders face financial penalties, jail time and the revocation of their driver’s licenses.
 Likewise, insurers are likely to raise the premiums of underage DUI offenders – and, in many cases, revoke their policies.

-Our firm is committed to helping students keep their futures on track.
-We have developed a reputation for helping our clients avoid punishment.
+Our attorneys are committed to helping students keep their futures on track.
+They have developed a reputation for helping our clients avoid punishment.
 Our lawyers serve as persuasive counsel both in and out of the courtroom.
-In addition to fighting against criminal charges, we are also able to help protect our clients’ reputations by sealing any record of their arrest.
+In addition to fighting against criminal charges, they are also able to help protect our clients’ reputations by sealing any record of their arrest.